 As providers of high-quality hearing health care, Hearing Evaluation Services (HES) believes that a thorough hearing evaluation is a crucial component to providing the most effective solution to hearing loss.
 A hearing evaluation is a comprehensive assessment of a patient’s hearing to identify the type and degree of hearing loss.
 Hearing evaluations can be performed on patients of any age, including children and special populations, using a variety of test methods.
 For information on the testing methods used for infants and children, visit Pediatrics.

-Our team of highly educated audiologists, coupled with top-of-the line test methods and advanced technology, ensure accuracy in diagnosing hearing loss and efficiency in treating it.
-At HES, all of our tests take the patient’s medical history into consideration.
+Our team of highly educated audiologists, coupled with top-of-the-line test methods and advanced technology, ensure accuracy in diagnosing hearing loss and efficiency in treating it.
+At HES, all of our tests consider the patient’s medical history.
 Conditions including, but not limited to, prior ear infection, head injury, and certain medications can play a role in an individual’s hearing loss.
 Before the more in-depth tests, your audiologist will examine the ear canals for debris or earwax buildup that may be causing your hearing loss.

-HES understands the importance of continuity of care; therefore, your primary audiologist will guide you through any additional tests, appointments and treatments that may be required.
-Once the type and degree of your hearing loss is determined, your audiologist may simply provide counseling on the results, explain your treatment options if hearing loss is detected, and answer any questions you may have.
-HES will work closely with you to find a hearing solution the fits your individual needs.
+HES understands the importance of continuity of care; therefore, your primary audiologist will guide you through any additional tests, appointments, and treatments that may be required.
+Once the type and degree of your hearing loss are determined, your audiologist may simply provide counseling on the results, explain your treatment options if hearing loss is detected, and answer any questions you may have.
+HES will work closely with you to find a hearing solution that fits your individual needs.
 It is important to know that our audiologists are non-commissioned and that these informational consultations are given at no charge.